 In Pickette’s backyard this past summer, the sky molted into a dark, purplish gray, threatening to open up.
 Just behind us, a 20-foot-tall bird of paradise plant stretched up into the troposphere, dwarfing the greenhouse behind it.
 The plant had grown as tall as the cabbage palms that line the perimeter of her house.
 This bird of paradise is the same plant Pickette rescued from Ernie’s house 30 years ago.
 She called it her “Ernie plant.”

 I asked which of her memories of Ernie is strongest, 30 years after his death.
-She didn’t furrow a brow or dwell on the answer for.
+She didn’t furrow a brow or dwell on the answer for long.
 She just looked off toward the top of her Ernie plant and beamed.

 “It’s his energy,” she said.
 “His spirit is what I carry with me — his smile.”